 While I may have been interested in the aesthetics of Chinese martial arts, I had never practiced anything or really even had the opportunity to experience them.
 In high school, the internet was growing and there was a wealth of information that I was able to find for the first time.
 On a whim, I found the academy and started reading everything I could about these practices that were completely new to me.
 I found the videos of Master Yuan were inspiring me in many ways and I began to daydream about learning martial arts myself.
 Very quickly this daydream took precedence in my life and I began researching more, writing emails to the school, and re-watching the videos that were available on Youtube.

 At the time, I couldn't really explain it.
 There wasn't a tangible explanation for why I chose Wudang.
 In hindsight, I speak about health practices, and a general interest in martial arts, but it was unspoken at the time.
 It was more a "Why not?" than a "Why?" at the time.
 The school seemed to resonate with me.
 The article explaining the 5 year traditional program was not only exciting but it seemed to fit me at the time.
 Living in Wudang now, we speak a lot about 缘分 (yuán fèn, affinity or fate) and at times it definitely does seem like there was a cosmic force at play, but this is more of an association or connection that I have come to see.
-The truth is, I don't why I chose Wudang.
+The truth is, I don't know why I chose Wudang.
 I only know that I did and it ended up being the single most life changing thing that I have ever done.